Sex after a C-section: Everything you need to know

 The vagina usually feels wider, swollen, or bruised after giving birth.
 The cervix also needs time to heal and return to its regular size before a person can start having sex or using tampons again.

-Anyone who has recently undergone a cesarean delivery should watch out for signs of infection and other complications.
+Anyone who has recently undergone a C-section should watch out for signs of infection and other complications.
 These signs include:

 - a fever over 100.4° F